Update: 11 October 2023

 Tuesday- Friday from 9am – 4.45pm*

-*The main box office and/or theatre foyer box office are also open 30 minutes before and during performances to deal with in person queries.
+*The ticket desks are also open 30 minutes before and during performances to deal with in person queries.

 The nearest bus stop is by Motherwell Police Station on Windmillhill Street, which serves a number of bus routes to Glasgow, Lanark, Shotts and Hamilton.
 Click here to see bus services and times.

 The bus and coach station at Motherwell Railway Station also has regular links to Airdrie, Bellshill, East Kilbride and Edinburgh.
 Click here to see bus services and times.

 Motherwell Station is about a 15 minute walk away and has trains regularly traveling to Glasgow Central in less than 15 minutes, as well as other locations in Scotland and England.